kjell/mcn-2020-git-haiku/index.md

-Clouds come from time to time -
+In the sea-surf edge
-The fragrant blossoms remain.
+How swift it is
-How soon it must die.
+Darting dragon-fly!